skip-mev/block-sdk/lanes/build-your-own/README.md

 If a block proposal request has a `MaxTxBytes` of 1000 and the lane has a `MaxBlockSpace` of 0.5, the lane will attempt to fill the block with 500 bytes.

-#### **[OPTIONAL] IgnoreList**

-`IgnoreList` defines the list of lanes to ignore when processing transactions.
-For example, say there are two lanes: default and free.
-The free lane is processed after the default lane.
-In this case, the free lane should be added to the ignore list of the default lane.
-Otherwise, the transactions that belong to the free lane will be processed by the default lane (which accepts all transactions by default).

-**NOTE**: By default, we set the ignore list such that each lane is mutually exclusive when constructing the mempool.

 ### Set up